Country selection

 Per GIN-5, the PI is responsible for submitting a final study report upon the trial’s completion to be evaluated by CNERS.

-Per GIN-17, Guinea is implementing the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which defines a sponsor as an individual, company, institution, or organization that takes responsibility for the initiation, management, and/or financing of a clinical trial.
+Per GIN-17, Guinea is required to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (GIN-7), which defines a sponsor as an individual, company, institution, or organization that takes responsibility for the initiation, management, and/or financing of a clinical trial.

 In accordance with GIN-7, Guinea permits a sponsor to transfer any or all of its trial-related duties and functions to a contract research organization (CRO) and/or institutional site(s).
 However, the ultimate responsibility for the trial data’s quality and integrity always resides with the sponsor.
 Any trial-related responsibilities transferred to a CRO should be specified in a written agreement.
 The CRO should implement quality assurance and quality control.